ballacksave/bpersonalia/README.md

 ## How to Contribute
 - Fork this project to your GitHub account
-- Clone your fork to your local computer
+- Clone your fork to local computer
-- Create topic or feature branch, don't work in master branch.
-This will avoid breaking the master branch and help keeping it as productive branch
+- Create a topic or feature branch, don't work in the master branch.
+This will avoid breaking the master branch and help keeping it as a productive branch
 - Make some commits to improve the project
 - Push your branch to your fork
 - Open a pull request on GitHub